 How often should I feed my iguana?

-Most young iguanas need to eat daily, while adult iguanas can be fed daily or every other day if they are overweight.
+Most young iguanas need to eat daily, while adult iguanas can be fed daily or every other day.
+If your iguana is overweight, feeding every other day or every third day may be sufficient.

-Most of the diet (80-90%) should be dark green leafy vegetables, with less than 20% of the diet as fruits.
+Most of the diet (80%-90%) should be dark green leafy vegetables, with less than 20% of the diet fruit.
 Yellow, red, and orange vegetables also can be offered.
-Avoid nutrient- and vitamin-deficient light green vegetables, including iceberg or head lettuce and celery, as these vegetables contain mostly water and few nutrients.
+Avoid nutrient- and vitamin-deficient light green vegetables, including celery and iceberg or head lettuce, as these vegetables contain mostly water and very few nutrients.

 Calcium-rich vegetables that are best for feeding iguanas include collard greens, beet greens, mustard greens, turnip greens, alfalfa hay, bok choy, kale, parsley, Swiss chard, romaine, kohlrabi, escarole, and dandelion.
-These vegetables should make up 40-50% of an adult iguana’s diet, Other vegetables, including cactus, broccoli, squash, bell peppers, green beans, sprouts, sweet potato, parsnips, okra, cucumber, asparagus, mushrooms, carrots, peas, and corn can make up an additional 30-40% of an adult iguana’s diet.
+These vegetables should compose 40%-50% of an adult iguana’s diet.
+Other vegetables can make up an additional 30%-40% of an adult iguana’s diet, including cactus, broccoli, squash, bell peppers, green beans, sprouts, sweet potato, parsnips, okra, cucumber, asparagus, mushrooms, carrots, peas, and corn.

 While Swiss chard, spinach, and beet greens are a great source of calcium, they should not be fed exclusively.
-These plants contain oxalates that can bind to other sources of dietary calcium and trace minerals, preventing their absorption in the intestine, thereby making them unavailable to the lizard, potentially leading to nutrient deficiencies.
-In addition, cabbage, kale, and mustard greens contain goitrogens (chemicals that can lead to goiter, or hypothyroidism, in which the thyroid gland becomes enlarged and functions improperly); therefore, these vegetables should be fed only in small amounts.
+These plants prevent absorption of dietary calcium and trace minerals in the intestine, potentially leading to nutrient deficiencies.
+In addition, cabbage, kale, and mustard greens contain goitrogens, which are chemicals that can lead to goiter, or hypothyroidism, in which the thyroid gland becomes enlarged and functions improperly.
+For these reasons, these vegetables should be fed only in small amounts.

 Are animal-based protein foods appropriate for my iguana?

-In general, foods comprised of large amounts of animal-based protein, such as crickets, mealworms, pinky mice, tofu, and hard boiled eggs, are too high in protein for iguanas to eat frequently and should be offered as less than 5% of the adult iguana’s total diet.
+Foods that include large amounts of animal-based protein, such as crickets, mealworms, pinky mice, tofu, and hard-boiled eggs, are generally too high in protein for iguanas to eat frequently and should be offered as less than 5% of the adult iguana’s total diet.
 Young, growing iguanas can have up to 10% of their total diet made up of animal-based protein sources.
-Dog and cat food contain too much protein, vitamin D, and fat for iguanas and should not be fed regularly.
+Do not feed dog and cat food to iguanas, as it contains too much protein, vitamin D, phosphorus, and fat.

 Do I need to give my iguana vitamin and mineral supplements?

-While recommendations for supplementing adult iguanas vary, most veterinarians recommend that adult, fully grown iguanas should be given a calcium supplement lightly sprinkled on their food once to twice per week and a multivitamin containing vitamin D twice a month.
-Any supplements should be dusted onto small portions of salads or moist foods and those portions fed first to ensure that the iguana receives them.
+Most veterinarians recommend that fully grown, adult iguanas be given a calcium supplement lightly sprinkled on their food, once to twice per week, and a multivitamin containing vitamin D twice a month.
+Any supplements should be dusted onto small portions of salads or moist foods, and those portions fed first to ensure that the iguana receives them.

 Does my iguana need water?

-Fresh clean water should be available at all times for your iguana.
+Fresh, clean water should always be available for your iguana.
 Iguanas will not only drink from the water bowl, but also bathe in it.
 Since reptiles absorb water through their skin, both drinking and bathing help keep iguanas hydrated.
 Provide water in a heavy bowl that is not easy to tip over.
-Change the water and clean the bowl daily, as iguanas often will eliminate in their water bowl while bathing.
-You should also mist your iguana with a water sprayer a few times a week to help keep him stay hydrated, especially during the winter when the air is colder and drier.
+Change the water and clean the bowl daily, as iguanas will often eliminate in their water bowl while bathing.
+You should also mist your iguana with a water sprayer a few times a week to help keep them hydrated, especially during the winter when the air is colder and drier.

 Opinions vary regarding the nutritional needs of captive iguanas, and our knowledge in the subject is continually expanding based on new dietary studies in reptiles.
 Therefore, if you have a pet iguana, you should discuss your pet’s specific nutritional needs with your veterinarian at each wellness visit or annual examination.